Locust Valley, Pennsylvania: History

+18th century

 German immigrants settled the Locust Valley area around 1735 calling it Die Gass (the valley).
 The local immigrants formally organized this area as Upper Saucon Township in 1743.
 At the founding of the township, Locust Valley was one of five villages in the township, the others being Centre Valley, Friedensville, Spring Valley and Colesville.
 Then, in 1752, this area became part of newly created Northampton County.
 Since 1812, when Northampton County was divided into two, Locust Valley has been located in Lehigh County.

 Warrants were given to the original settlers for purchase of plots of land.
 The first one in the Locust Valley area was given to Henry Rumfield in 1736 (tract #12).
 The plot (#14) warranted to George Morsteller in 1737 encompassed the hub of Locust Valley.
 Subsequent warrants (in chronological order) were given to John Adam Stout (#96), George Bachman (#11 & #97), George Bastian (#13), Cornelius Crump (#98), Jacob Weaver (#100), Leonard Boydelman (#142), Jacob Bachman (#143), and Peter Cortz (#144).
 During the American Revolution, George Bachman was one of the residents who was imprisoned and had all of his property confiscated because he was reluctant to bear arms.

-Commerce

 An official road between Locust Valley and Lanark opened in 1750, which today is a combination of Blue Church and Lanark Roads.

+19th century

-The village developed around an iron mill (P. Weaver Foundry) that is located near the headwaters of Laurel Run (South Branch of the Saucon Creek).
+The village developed around an iron mill, P. Weaver Foundry, that is located near the headwaters of Laurel Run, the south branch of Saucon Creek).
 Laurel Run is a regulated trout stream in Pennsylvania.
 The mill race can still be seen as part of Locust Valley Golf Course.

 In 1862, the village was home to the W. Trumbaur Store on the northwest corner of Locust Valley Rd & Blue Church Rd S. It was either in a portion of the existing 1870 building or one prior to it.

 The Locust Valley post office was established on February 4, 1863.
 It was run by Peter Weaver out of the building (1832) on the southwest corner of the village crossroads which also served as a tavern.
 The Post Office continued until Rural Free Delivery service was initiated around 1900.

 A tannery was still in operation in 1884.